LiamZhao326/From-Priors-to-Perception/README.md

-# PACC Supplementary Material
+# From Priors to Perception: Grounding Video-LLMs in Physical Reality

-This supplementary material contains the following components to support the reproducibility of our paper:
+This project contains the following components to support the reproducibility of our paper:

 ## Directory Structure